 The events of 1942 were crucial in the way that World War Two played out.
-The first Americans arrived in England in January – ‘Overpaid, over sexed and over here’ as the gripe went – and in North Africa Field Marshal Erwin Rommel’s Afrika Korps began their counter-offensive, capturing Tobruk in June.
+The first Americans arrived in England in January – ‘Overpaid, oversexed – and in North Africa Field Marshal Erwin Rommel’s Afrika Korps began their counter-offensive, capturing Tobruk in June.

-In the Pacific, the Japanese continued their expansion into Borneo, Java and Sumatra.
+In the Pacific, the Japanese continued their expansion into Borneo, Java, and Sumatra.
 The ‘unassailable’ British fortress of Singapore fell rapidly in February, with around 25,000 prisoners taken, many of whom would die in Japanese camps in the years to follow.

 The news of mass murders of Jewish people by the Nazis reached the Allies, and the US pledged to avenge these crimes.
-In this article you’ll find an amazing and rare photo collections of the raids of the Second World War.
+In this article, you’ll find an amazing and rare photo collection of the raids of the Second World War.